As an Amazon Associate I earn from qualifying purchases.

 How many times have you heard someone say that the key to any puppy training regiment is structure and consistency?
 Well, that is because it is 100% true.
 Dogs thrive on routine, and the fewer variables a dog must take into account when making decisions, the better.

-Kennel and crate training your new puppy limits the amount of stimulus to which they might otherwise feel compelled to react.
+Kennel and crate training your new puppy limit the amount of stimulus to which they might otherwise feel compelled to react.
 Additionally, using the crate as your dog’s sleeping quarters further assists them in finding security within the routine.
 Try a command like “inside” or “crate up” when it is time for them to enter.
 Reward them with a quality treat when they listen.
 Do this consistently, and your furry friend will come to adore the habitat and routine it offers.

 3. Crate Training Allows for an Escape